rotundasoftware/backbone.subviews/README.md

 A minimalist view mixin for creating and managing subviews in your [Backbone.js](http://backbonejs.org/) applications.

 This plugin is designed to manage a fixed number of subviews.
-See [Backbone.CollectionView](http://rotundasoftware.github.io/backbone.collectionView/) for a plugin to manage a dynamic number of subviews (i.e. an ordered array of subviews, or a "collection" of subviews).
+See [Backbone.CollectionView](http://rotundasoftware.github.io/backbone.collectionView/) for a plugin to manage a dynamic number of subviews (i.e. an array of subviews, or a "collection" of subviews).

 ## Benefits

 * Provides a clean, consistent syntax to include subviews in templates: `<div data-subview="mySubview"></div>`
-* Places references to `subviews` in a hash keyed by name: `this.subviews.mySubview`
+* Places references to subviews in a hash keyed by name: `this.subviews.mySubview`
-* Reuses subview objects when a parent view is re-rendered, so state is preserved.
+* Reuses subview objects when a parent view is re-rendered, so their state is preserved.
-* Cleans up subviews by calling their `remove` method when parent view is removed.
+* Automatically cleans up (i.e. removes) subviews a parent view is removed.
 * Can be mixed into any view class.

-## Usage
+## Example

 In your template for MyView, insert a subview named "mySubview" by inserting a `div` element with a `data-subview` attribute: